federicospadaro/federicospadaro/README.md

-- 👋 Hi, I’m @federicospadaro
+- 👋 Hi, I’m @ZioSpranga
-- 👀 I’m interested in IT Infrastructure
+- 👀 I’m interested in IT Infrastructure (VMware, Microsoft, Veeam)
-- 🌱 I’m currently learning Autmation with powershell
+- 🌱 I’m currently learning Automation with powershell and powercli
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...